 In the area, I found two great finds.
 Casa del Formaggio in Porto San Paolo was perfect for aperitivo and picking up gifts to take home.
 To be honest, the people working there were not the nicest, but their cheese and wine selection quickly made us forget about that.
 They have a number of different tagliere highlighting the delicious cheeses of Sardinia.
 Wine is offered by the glass or bottle, by the glass averages about 3euro a glass and gives you the chance to try out many different varieties and cantine.
 The stars of the list were of course Vermentino and Cannanou, but there were also a few other native grapes to test out.

-For lunch or a quick dinner, Gastronomia Acqua Pazza in Murta Maria was great to try out different seafood dishes.
+For lunch or a quick dinner, Gastronomia Acqua Pazza in Murta Maria was great for trying out different seafood dishes.
 They offer many different dishes and you can choose what to add to a plate, or they can whip you up a Fritto Misto.